A Better Understanding of the Natural Resources in Dutchess County, NY

 New York State Environmental Conservation Law (ECL) Article 47 on County and Regional Environmental Management Councils mandates the Dutchess County Environmental Management Council (DCEMC) to maintain an accurate inventory of the natural resources of the County.
 A Natural Resources Inventory (NRI) was first prepared by the Dutchess County Department of Planning & Development (DCDPD) and the Dutchess County Environmental Management Council in 1985.
 A revised NRI for Dutchess County was prepared in 2010 through a collaborative effort that included the Dutchess County Department of Planning & Development, Dutchess County Environmental Management Council (EMC), Cornell Cooperative Extension Dutchess County (CCEDC), Vassar College, and the Cary Institute of Ecosystem Studies.

+Stakeholder engagement was a critical part of this NRI update.
+Input was received via collected surveys from local CACs and environmental organizations, and an advisory group was established to help guide project development.
 Members of the natural resources inventory Project Advisory Committee deserve recognition for providing direction to the 2023 update.
 Participants of the NRI Project Advisory Committee include: Devin Rigolino (DCDPD), Jen Cocozza (DCDPD), Sean Carroll (CCEDC), Kelsey West (CCEDC), Carolyn Klocker (CCEDC), James Frederickson (DCEMC), Vicky Kelly (DCEMC, Cary Institute), Gretchen Stevens (Hudsonia), Julie Hart (DLC), and Neil Curri (Vassar College).

 This project has been funded in part by a grant from the New York State Environmental Protection Fund through the Hudson River Estuary Program of the New York State Department of Environmental Conservation.